-- We have not authorized anyone to give you any information that differs from the information in this prospectus.
-If you receive any different information, you should not rely on it. - The delivery of this prospectus shall not, under any circumstances, create an implication that EMCORE Corporation is operating under the same conditions that it was operating under when this prospectus was written.
-Do not assume that the information contained in this prospectus is correct at any time past the date indicated. - This prospectus does not constitute an offer to sell, or the solicitation of an offer to buy, any securities other than the securities to which it relates. - This prospectus does not constitute an offer to sell, or the solicitation of an offer to buy, the securities to which it relates in any circumstances in which such offer or solicitation is unlawful.

-Table of Contents
+from the information in this prospectus.
+If you receive information, you should not rely on it.
+The delivery of this prospectus shall not, under any circumstances, create an implication that EMCORE Corporation is operating under the same conditions that it was operating under when this prospectus was written.
+Do not assume that the information contained in this prospectus is correct at any time past the date indicated.
+This prospectus does not constitute an off solicitation of an offer to buy, any securities other the securities to which it relates. er to sell, or the lan the This prospectus does not constitute an off solicitation of an offer to buy, the securities to which any circumstances in which such offer or solicitation is it relates in Table of Contents Page About This Prospectus Inside Cover 1 3 10 10 11 13 13 2,521,361 SHARES OF COMMON STOCK EMCORE